mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 The Expert(s) SHOULD take the following factors into consideration when determining whether a specification is the product of a significant community effort:

    *  The specification is well-defined and complete
-   *  The specification is freely available at a stable location
+   *  The specification is freely available to the public at a permanent and readily available location
    *  The specification is not tied to or heavily associated with one implementation
+   *  There are multiple interoperable implementations of the specification, or such implementations are likely to emerge
+   *  There is evidence of broad adoption
    *  The use case addressed by the specification is using the registry's extension point appropriately
    *  The requested value is appropriate to the use case, and not so generic that it may be considered 'squatting'
-   *  There are multiple interoperable implementations of the specification, or such implementations are likely to emerge
-   *  There is evidence of broad adoption
-   *  There is no likely conflict with IETF work or known work at other recognized SDOs (present or future)

-The Expert(s) have discretion in applying these criteria; in some cases, they might judge it best to register an entry that fails one or more.
-The intent is to assure that successfully deployed community efforts have registered code points.
+The Expert(s) have discretion in applying these criteria; in some cases, they might judge it best to register a value that fails one or more.
+The intent is to assure that successfully deployed community efforts have registered values.
 As such, the criteria above are designed to preclude anticipatory registrations.

-In addition, the Expert(s) MAY define additional guidance and criteria for managing the name space of the registry (e.g., to avoid "squatting" on code points that are likely to be standardized).
+In addition, the Expert(s) MAY define additional guidance and criteria for managing the name space of the registry (e.g., to avoid "squatting" on values that are likely to be standardized).

 Specifications whose registration is deemed to be the product of a significant community effort are not eligible for early allocation.

 ## Specification Required (Permissive) {#sp-permissive}

-The "Permissive" sub-policy of Specification Required explicitly allows registration of any specification, regardless of who publishes it, that meets the "permanent and readily available" requirement set by {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}}.
+The "Permissive" sub-policy of Specification Required explicitly allows registration of a specification, regardless of who publishes it, that meets the requirements set by {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}}.
 This includes but is not limited to:

 * Archived Internet-Drafts
 * GitHub repositories and similar data stores